-- Promote events and tell customers about upcoming happenings at your store.
+- Promote events and tell customers about upcoming events.

 - Showcase your top products and highlight new arrivals.

-- Choose one of the available call-to-actions to help you connect with customers directly from a Google Post: give them a one-click path to make a reservation, sign up for a newsletter, learn more about latest offers, or even buy a specific product from your client’s website.
+- Choose one of the available call-to-actions to help you connect with customers directly from a Google Post.
+Give them a one-click path to make a reservation, sign up for a newsletter, learn more about the latest offers, or even buy a specific product from your website.

-- Click “Write your post” and you should see a screen that looks like this:
+- Select the type of post you'd like to create, and you should see a screen that looks like this:

-- Upload a photo to make your post stand out
+- Upload photos or videos to make your post stand out

 To truly understand the benefits, you need to put yourself in a customer’s shoes.

-Besides attracting potential customers, Google My Business Posts can also have a positive impact on search rankings.
-According to a case study carried out by Search Engine Land in November 2017, they showed that Google My Business Posts can have a slight impact on search engine rankings.
+Besides attracting potential customers, Google My Business Posts can also have a positive impact on search rankings!
+According to a case study carried out by Search Engine Land in November 2017, they showed that Google My Business Posts can slightly impact search engine rankings.
 They also showed that the search rankings maintained themselves for weeks after posting stopped.
-This is contrary to what has been previously observed with Google+ posts.

-You can help your clients get more customers in the door by using Google My Business Posts and we explore how in the webinar we recently hosted (you can watch the recording below).
+You can help your clients get more customers in the door by using Google My Business Posts, and we explore how to do just that in the webinar we hosted in 2018 (you can watch the recording below).

 1. Connect your Google My Business locations to Sendible

-- To connect your first Google My Business account to Sendible, sign in and go to +Services.
-You’ll notice the Google My Business icon available within the Popular category.
+- To connect your first Google My Business account to Sendible, sign in and go to +Profiles.

 - Follow the steps to connect your Google My Business account.
-You’ll be prompted to grant Sendible with the following permission, click Allow to continue.
+You’ll be prompted to grant Sendible with the right permissions, click Allow to continue.